I admire a beautiful rainbow! The amazing rich colours and the shape! Awesome! Just a beautiful work of art! Whoever designed it certainly has taste!

 So there you go!
 Whenever you see a rainbow in the sky, remember that it is a sign of a promise from God that He will never ever totally destroy humankind and animals with a flood again!
 I’m absolutely 100% sure that this promise will be kept!
 Why do I have this assurance?
 Because I have seen evidence that promises which God has made have been fulfilled.

 So although it’s a nice romantic thought to think there is a pot of gold at the end of a rainbow, it really isn’t true.
 I prefer to believe what I have read from the Bible and I hope you will too.
+And even if there actually was a pot of gold there, it doesn’t mean it was meant for you.
+Sometimes God has another plan.
+And I believe that hard work and being frugal and staying within your budget is a part of that plan.

 Have a blessed week.